 - Beware of imposters.
 Many religious organizations have similar sounding names, and it is easy to confuse fraudulent ones with others that have some integrity.

 - Keep an eye out for mailings with a religious overlay.
 Mail marketing is BIG BUSINESS—especially individualized mailings with the recipient’s name scattered throughout the mailing.
 Religious mailings generate billions of dollars each year for both legitimate and illegitimate ministries.
-One particular offender, St. Matthews Churches, appears on the surface to be a group of concerned church elders praying for your relative’s most desperate needs; however, nothing could be further from the truth.
-Others include People United for Christ, Word for the World Church, the Wisdom Center, Rockwealth Ministries, etc. Click here for a list of churches and ministries we think you should be wary of.
-Please don’t hesitate to file a “Victim Abuse Questionnaire” if your family member has been donating to a suspicious organization.
+One particular offender, St. Matthews Churches, appears on the surface to be a group of concerned church elders praying for your or your relative’s most desperate needs; however, nothing could be further from the truth.
+Others include People United for Christ, Word for the World Church, the Wisdom Center, Rockwealth Ministries, etc. Please don’t hesitate to file a “Victim Abuse Questionnaire” if your family member has been donating to a suspicious organization.

 - Resist threats of divine retaliation.
 Many times, organizations will feature a cautionary tale of someone who fared poorly because they did not give to God (through that particular ministry)—even stories of those who were cursed because they did not give to a ministry!
 Don’t believe it!